tonyzhao-jt/vllm-PQ/docs/source/quantization/bitblas.rst

 vLLM reads the model's config file and supports both in-flight quantization and pre-quantized checkpoint.

-You can find bitsandbytes quantized models on https://huggingface.co/models?other=bitblas or https://huggingface.co/models?other=bitnet or https://huggingface.co/models?other=gptq.
+You can find pre-quantized models on https://huggingface.co/models?other=bitblas or https://huggingface.co/models?other=bitnet or https://huggingface.co/models?other=gptq.

 And usually, these repositories have a quantize_config.json file that includes a quantization_config section.